-Application Deadline: 4 p.m. on December 1.
-More information is available here or here.
+Application Deadline: January 6, 2020.
+More information is available here.

-Ag Student of the Month – Each of Texas Farm Credit’s 17 branches (one in Beaumont) will recognize one outstanding student per month from January to April.
+- Ag Student of the Month – Each of Texas Farm Credit’s 17 branches (one in Beaumont) will recognize two outstanding students per month from March to April.
 Winners will receive $100 Visa gift cards and will advance to the selection process for the Marsha Martin Scholarship program.

 In addition to our scholarship programs, the FFA or 4H club in which each Marsha Martin Scholarship recipient is a member of will receive a $500 club contribution on behalf of Texas Farm Credit.

 - Profile in Courage Essay Contest